asyncapi/modelina/docs/Internal language.md

 For example (and this accounts for almost all languages) you cannot render a property with the name `my property`, generally, they follow some kind of common naming format such as using camel case `myProperty` or pascal case `MyProperty`.

-This is the reason for having two data models because output languages (Java, TS, Go, etc) have very specific constraints.
-Because each output language is dictated entirely by the output language, while the input knows nothing about those constraints.
+This is the reason for having two data models because each output (Java, TS, Go, etc) have very specific constraints.

 Therefore the **raw data model** does not have any constraints, and it is perfectly normal and expected to name your properties `my property`.
 Before the model reaches the generator, it gets transformed to a **constrained data model**.